Fees & Funding

 The University offers a variety of scholarship programmes based on academic excellence, to give the brightest applicants from around the world the opportunity to pursue graduate study.
-Over 900 fully-funded scholarships are available for new doctoral students in 2020 from the University, our colleges and supporters.
+Over 900 fully-funded scholarships are available for new students in 2021 from the University, our colleges and supporters.

 Most fully funded opportunities at Oxford are only available to students about to start a new course.
 Once you are registered as a student, there are very few substantive scholarships available, so it is vital to explore your options early.

 All complete applications received by 12 noon (UK time) on Friday 8 January 2021 will automatically be considered for all relevant competitive University and funding opportunities, including the Clarendon Fund, Medical Research Council funding, and various College funds.
 Please refer to the Funding and Costs webpage for this course for further details relating to funded scholarships and divisional funding opportunities.

 Funded studentships are highly competitive and are awarded to the highest ranked applicant(s) based on the advertised entry requirements for each programme of study.

 Departmental DPhil studentships

 The Department of Oncology has up to two fully funded MRC DPhil studentships available for entry in October 2021.
 The studentships are based in the MRC Oxford Institute for Radiation Oncology.
 These awards are available to UK students and cover the cost of UK course fees in full, a generous stipend (not less than £15,285) for four years and a consumables budget.